ATKoala/automated-plan-checking/README.md

 15 As an Auditor, (Parameter) I want to know the field size of the radiation beam

 16 As an Auditor, (Parameter) I want to know the modality of treatment [imrt, vmat, 3dcrt, dcat, tomo, f-cone, hyp-arc, g-knife]

-## Documentation

-### Architecture

-[Architecture](https://github.com/SuryadiTjandra/automated-plan-checking/blob/master/docs/System-Design-and-Architecture.pdf) of the project, exported from Confluence.
-It includes components of the program and system design.

-### Test cases

-[Test cases](https://github.com/SuryadiTjandra/automated-plan-checking/blob/master/tests/atkoala-Test-271020-0054-2114.pdf) of the project ,exported from Confluence.

 ## Changelog